-After the initial investigation, the Vice President may decide what disciplinary action is required.
-The Vice President will notify the student and the party bringing the charge(s).
-The student and the charging party may seek a hearing before the Student Discipline Committee or the Vice President may determine that the alleged misconduct must be referred to the Student Discipline Committee.
+After the initial investigation, the Associate Dean of Student Services may decide what disciplinary action is required.
+The Associate Dean of Student Services will notify the student and the party bringing the charge(s).
+The student and the charging party may seek a hearing before the Student Discipline Committee or the Associate Dean of Student Services may determine that the alleged misconduct must be referred to the Student Discipline Committee.

-If the matter is referred to the Student Discipline Committee, the Vice President will inform the accused, in writing, of the formal charge(s), including specific violations of the Student Conduct and Discipline Code.
-The Vice President will also send a copy of the charge(s) and the investigation report to the Chairperson of the Student Discipline Committee.
+If the matter is referred to the Student Discipline Committee, the Associate Dean of Student Services will inform the accused, in writing, of the formal charge(s), including specific violations of the Student Conduct and Discipline Code.
+The Associate Dean of Student Services will also send a copy of the charge(s) and the investigation report to the Chairperson of the Student Discipline Committee.

-Except for cases involving a temporary suspension or a no-trespass, the Chairperson must set a time and date for a hearing within 10 (ten) calendar days from the receipt of the charges.
+Except for cases involving a temporary suspension or a notrespass, the Chairperson must set a time and date for a hearing within 10 (ten) calendar days from the receipt of the charges.
 The Chairperson must notify all parties, in writing, of the time, date, and location of the hearing.